 If your Samsung Galaxy Note 10 battery isn’t lasting as long as you expected here are several tips to fix bad Galaxy Note 10 battery life and other problems.
-Whether you’re dealing with issues, running the Android 10 beta or just want better results we’re here to help.
+Whether you’re dealing with new Android 10 issues or just want better results we’re here to help.
 This applies to the Note 10+ and 5G models as well.

 Thanks to big 3,500 mAh and 4,300 mAh batteries in Galaxy Note 10 phones, Samsung claims you can expect “all-day battery” life.
-So while these phones last long and recharge fast, battery life will degrade over time, plus it can always be a little better.
+So while these phones last plenty long and recharge fast, things can always be a little better.
 So, here are some options, tips and tricks to improve things.

 How to Fix Bad Galaxy Note 10 Battery Life